marvsz/INetCEP/Readme.md

 * Creating a utility library for packet dumping to constantly format the output of the packet

 * Altering the ccn-lite-fwd mechanism in order to handle datastream packets, add constant interest packets and remove constant interest packets

+Furhtermore we made changes to the linuxkernel Version of CCN-Lite in order to run it on the latest linux Kernel supported by Ubuntu 18.04 LTS which is at the time Kernel 5.3.0-40-generic.
+We also made extensions to integrate the capabilities to run NFN in the Kernel.

 In Detail: